cortex-lab/phy/design/merge-view-workflow.md

 Adding, removing, or reordering rows may redraw order-dependent scientific views, but a cluster's color slot remains fixed across workflow tables and scientific views for the entire Merge session.

+The same role rule applies in Normal mode: right-click transfers the clicked Cluster row into Similarity or the clicked Similarity row into the Cluster selection.
+Other selections remain unchanged.
+Transferring the blue Cluster reference promotes the next selected Cluster row; transferring the final primary row is rejected.

+## Table lookup and layout

+Entering a bare integer in an enabled table filter and pressing Enter performs an exact ID lookup: it clears any expression filter, selects the row, centers it, and otherwise follows that table's ordinary selection semantics.
+A missing ID leaves selection and filtering unchanged.
+Expressions retain their filtering behavior, and lookup never stages or transfers a cluster implicitly.

+Cluster, Similarity, and Merge tables have independently movable columns.
+Their visual order is persisted by column name, ignores removed plugin columns, and appends newly added columns.
+The ID column may move but cannot be hidden.
+Visual column order never changes logical sorting, selection, or staged merge order.

 ## Exploring Similarity